-"Verifiable" does not mean "verified".
-There is good reason to believe that security researchers as of today would not detect very blatant backdoors in the open source code before it gets exploited, much less if the attacker takes moderate efforts to hide it.
+"Reproducible" does not mean "verified".
+There is good reason to believe that security researchers as of today would not detect very blatant backdoors in the public source code before it gets exploited, much less if the attacker takes moderate efforts to hide it.

 To understand why some lines of difference are ok and others not one has to consider how app signing works.
 Android supports currently 3 signing schemes and in version 1 signing the signature is put inside the application file.
 As the tester must not have the release signing key, those files necessarily are missing or differ from the version on Google Play.
 The file "apktool.yml" was never part of the app and is generated by the analysis tool "apktool".